With the Summer holidays drawing to an end, there’s no better time of year to miss the crowds and make the most of what Cornwall has to offer.

 2. Quiet beaches mean a higher wave count

 The beginning of September marks the start of term-time and with it, the end of the school holidays.
-After a hectic couple of months over July and August, September arrives like an oasis of calm.
+When the crowds thin and the swell builds, what’s left behind is every surfer’s dream – an uncrowded line-up.

 3. More Consistent Waves